-Yesterday afternoon (16th June 2026), Microsoft Cowork moved from being in a “free to use” preview to General Availability – with an “confirmed price tag”.
+Microsoft Cowork has moved from being in a “free to use” preview tool to General Availability – with an “confirmed price tag” that uses consumption billing.
+This takes effect from 1st July 2026.

 This marks the move from Microsoft Copilot into Agentic Productivity and is far more than just another Copilot Feature.
 Cowork, marks a pivotal move from early experimentation with AI agents to scalable, real-world customer adoption where it is able to carry high-quality, multi-step reasoning and task execution using the best AI models from leading vendors wrapped into the safety and security of Microsoft 365 eco system.